arcostasi/esp32-javatari-embedded/README.md

 The Atari 2600 (also known as Video Computer System or simply VCS) is a second-generation console released by Atari on September 11, 1977.
 It retailed for $199 and had a 6507 CPU at 1.19 MHz with 128 bytes of RAM.

-As the Atari 2600 cross platform emulator was used the [Javatari.js](https://github.com/ppeccin/javatari.js) handcraft by [ppeccino](https://github.com/ppeccin) and together with the image ROMs that can be embedded in the ESP32 using him SPIFFS file system.
+As the Atari 2600 cross platform emulator was used the [Javatari.js](https://github.com/ppeccin/javatari.js) handcraft by [ppeccino](https://github.com/ppeccin) and together with the image ROMs that can be embedded in the ESP32 using SPIFFS file system.

 <img src="https://github.com/arcostasi/esp32-javatari-embedded/blob/master/doc/pic1.jpg?raw=true" width="600">